-On average, between two and four hours.
-We also typically spend another one to three hours reviewing the images and writing the report back at the office.
-Be wary of inspections that seem too fast or rushed, we also schedule the inspections to provide the time needed to not only complete a thorough inspection but also be available to answer any questions you may have on site.
+On average, two to four hours.
+Usually we’re also spending about one to three hours analyzing the photos and writing the report back at the office.
+Beware of inspections that appear too quick or hurried, we also plan inspections to provide the time necessary not only to complete a thorough inspection but also to answer any questions you might have on site.

 When are you available for inspections?

-We can usually book an inspection with a couple days notice – sometimes sooner.
-Many of our clients are in a time-sensitive situation, so we do the best to help maximize that time (including same day appointments when possible).
-Our schedule does fill up quickly so we encourage you not to wait until the last minute to order your inspection, get it done early in the process to allow you and the seller time to absorb the information in the report and make any repairs needed.
+Usually, with a few days notice, we can book an inspection-sometimes earlier.
+Most of our clients are in a time-sensitive position and we do our utmost to help optimize the time (including appointments on the same day if possible).
+Our schedule fills up quickly so we advise you not to wait until the last minute to order your inspection, get it done early in the process to give you and the seller time to absorb the details in the report and make any required repairs.